thedoggybrad/thesearxng/README.md

 Just type this on your browser's Search Suggestion API setting:<br>
 https://thesearxng.vercel.app/autocompleter?q=%s

-## Firefox Add-on [COMING SOON]
+## Firefox Add-on
-This addon automatically adds this project in your search engine list.<br>
+This amazing addon automatically adds this project in your search engine list.<br>
 https://addons.mozilla.org/en-US/firefox/addon/thesearxnggatewayandui/

 ## The Purpose of this project and how you can achieve it